Education of an Architect

 OPEN CITY: EXISTENTIAL URBANITY

-Edited and designed by Diane Lewis and Daniel Meridor, Faculty with Matthew Hitscherich
+Edited and designed by professors Diane Lewis, and Daniel Meridor, with Matthew Hitscherich

 Open City builds on the tradition of two earlier publications entitled Education of An Architect: A Point of View (1972) and Education of an Architect (1988), which established the internationally influential curriculum that begins with Architectonics, the structural and spatial vocabulary of architecture, and demonstrated the unique impact of that foundation on the five-year degree program at The Cooper Union.
 The subtitle “Existential Urbanity” reveals the underlying interest in the neo-realist concepts of the Italian Cinema and its parallels in architecture: the architectural art of cultivating the “text” of an existing place into the significance of the form and use envisioned for an open space and civic institution.